Tracing deposits and withdrawals

 Get the withdrawal transaction

-Once you have the transaction receipt, you can directly query for the actual L1 transaction that executed the withdrawal.
+Directly query for the L1 transaction that executed the withdrawal.